 The Pine Project operates on the land we now call Toronto, which has been a site of human activity for thousands of years.
-One origin of 'Toronto' is the Mohawk word 'Tkaronto', meaning "where the trees stand in the water."
-Tkaronto is part of the traditional territory of many Nations, including the Wendat and Petun First Nations, the Haudenosaunee, and most recently the Mississaugas of the Credit River (of the Anishnabeg Peoples).
+'Toronto' or 'Tkaronto', a Mohawk word meaning "where the trees stand in the water," is part of the traditional territory of many Nations, including the Wendat and Petun First Nations, the Haudenosaunee, and most recently the Mississaugas of the Credit (of the Anishnabeg Peoples).